-- Relentlessly work to build a high level of cohesion around academic culture, goals, relationship building, instructional excellence, etc. - Identify meaningful shifts in adult practice that are specific, measurable, attainable, relevant, and time-bound (SMART). - Articulate what school leaders, teachers, and other staff are doing differently as a result of implementing strategies aligned with effective turnaround practices. - Include measurable indicators that show student learning and tasks are improving due to the changes in educator practice and the school is making progress toward meeting its annual goal for student achievement. - Measurable indicators address academic and non-academic areas of student success and meet the SMART determination.
+- Relentlessly work to build a high level of cohesion around academic culture, goals, relationship building, instructional excellence, and so on. - Identify meaningful shifts in adult practice that are SMART. - Articulate what school leaders, teachers, and other staff are doing differently as a result of implementing strategies aligned with effective turnaround practices.

+- Include measurable indicators that show student learning and tasks are improving due to the changes in educator practice and that show the school is making progress toward meeting its annual goal for student achievement. - Measurable indicators address academic and nonacademic areas of student success and meet the SMART determination.

-- Are all goals growth-oriented? - Are goals based on instructional and leadership practices? - · What does success look like for classroom teachers and students at the school? - What are high-impact, ambitious, long-term goals that could result in the school reaching high levels of student achievement? - What are high-priority short-term goals for targeted "early wins" to use as proof points of success? - How are you reducing time spent on unrelated activities to ensure focus on priorities?
+- Are all goals growth-oriented? - Are all goals based on instructional and leadership practices? - What does success look like for classroom teachers and students at the school? - What are high-impact, ambitious, long-term goals that could result in the school reaching high levels of student achievement? - What are high-priority, short-term goals for targeted "early wins" to use as proof points of success? - How are you reducing time spent on unrelated activities to ensure focus on priorities?